Invergarry and Fort Augustus Railway: Planning

-The scheme attracted considerable local support and it obtained its authorising Act of Parliament on 14 August 1896.
+The scheme attracted considerable local support and it obtained its authorising act of Parliament, the Invergarry and Fort Augustus Railway Act 1896 (59 & 60 Vict. c. ccxl) on 14 August 1896.
 The population of Fort Augustus was less than 500, and it was widely assumed that the line was a speculative bid to reach Inverness.

 Construction

 Formans and McCall were appointed engineers of the railway, and James Young of Glasgow was the contractor.
 Construction started on 2 March 1897 when Mrs Margaret Ellice of Invergarry, wife of Captain Edward Ellice, deputy chairman of the company, cut the first turf. but the process was very slow, in part due to an exceptionally high standard of specification for the architectural and engineering assets.
 Elaborate stations with spacious goods yards were provided.
 Invergarry had four goods sidings and separate loading banks for cattle and goods.

 In April 1900 the directors paid a visit of inspection and travelled over the whole length of the line, which was reported as practically completed.

-The line was 23 mi 13 chain in length to Fort Augustus station; the Pier extension was 73 chain.
+The line was 23 mi 13 chain in length to Fort Augustus station; the pier extension was 73 chain.
 The first mile and last mile of the railway absorbed around one third of the capital expenditure.
-From the west end of Spean Bridge the line passed along the banks of the River Spean and through a gorge which required four lattice spans at a maximum height above the river of 76 ft, one of 120 ft, two of 60 ft and one of 50 ft.
+From the west end of Spean Bridge the line passed along the banks of the River Spean and through a gorge, which required four lattice spans at a maximum height above the river of 76 ft, one of 120 ft, two of 60 ft and one of 50 ft.
 After a 4 mi stretch through wooded countryside, it crossed the river Gloy on a three-span lattice girder bridge of two 50 ft spans and one 100 ft span.
 The line then climbed to the summit of 370 ft at Letterfinlay.
 The descent to the Great Glen included the 67 yd Oich tunnel, and a four-span Calder Burn viaduct to reach Aberchalder.
 The final stretch followed the shoreline of Loch Uanagan to Fort Augustus town station.
 From there it crossed the Caledonian Canal on a swing bridge to the pier station on Loch Ness.
-The line had a ruling gradient of 1 in 66 and was single throughout, although land had been acquired for double track. there were passing loops at all the stations, which were:
+The line had a ruling gradient of 1 in 66 and was single throughout, although land had been acquired for double track.
+There were passing loops at all the stations, which were: